 (200 words maximum)

-A Proposal Concept Note summarizing the project is required (NOTE: this is a new requirement).
+A Proposal Concept Note summarizing the project is required.
 The concept notes will be reviewed by the E&I Program Committee to provide feedback on project suitability and approach prior to submitting the full proposal.
 The components of the Proposal Narrative (see “Full Proposal Outline" in the RFP) can serve as a guideline when preparing the Proposal Concept Note.

 SUBMIT CONCEPT NOTE